 Harvey Richards took this photo on New Years Day, January 1, 1964 in Stockton, California.
 Big businesses in agriculture love migrant workers who can pick a crop and move on.
 Where did they go after the crops were picked in 1964?
 (And some things have not changed.)
 To places like Stockton where charities serve free food.
-Growers support such charities to insure they have a supply of labor when the spring finally arrives.
-Nice system, eh?
+Growers support such charities to insure they have a supply of labor when spring finally arrives.
 For the growers, anyway.
 The men in the top photo are standing near a fire in a 50 gallon drum keeping warm while waiting for the breadline to start moving.
 Homelessness is a built-in feature for workers in agriculture who are paid less than it costs to have a home and eat too.

 See California Farm Workers Photography for more videos and photos by Harvey Richards on this subject.